C. Shelby Rooks Lecture

 This Year's Lecture

-The 8th Annual C. Shelby Rooks Lecture, featuring Dr. Renita Weems was held on October 9, 2014.
+The 9th Annual C. Shelby Rooks Lecture, featuring the Rev. Dr. Alton Pollard will be held on Thursday, October 1, 2015.
 Read more here!